MateoAsmar/push_swap/README.md

 - **utils.c:**
   Provides helper functions like `ft_atoi` and `ft_strlen`, which are used for error checking and string manipulation.

+- **push_swap.h:**
+  The header file that includes prototypes, and necessary includes for the project.

+- **Makefile:**
+  Automates the build process, ensuring all files are compiled with the required flags.

 ## What I Learned

 Working on push_swap was an incredible learning experience.
 I gained hands-on expertise in: